PrefectHQ/ControlFlow/docs/index.md

 ## Design principles
-ControlFlow's design is informed by a strong opinon: LLMs are powerful tools, but they are most effective when applied to small, well-defined tasks within a structured workflow.
+ControlFlow's design is informed by a strong opinion: LLMs are powerful tools, but they are most effective when applied to small, well-defined tasks within a structured workflow.
+This approach mitigates many of the challenges associated with LLMs, such as hallucinations, biases, and unpredictable behavior, while also making it easier to debug, monitor, and control the application.

 This belief leads to three core design principles that underpin ControlFlow's architecture:

 ### 🛠️ Specialized over generalized
-ControlFlow believes that **single-purpose agents dedicated to a specific tasks** will be more effective than monolithic models that attempt to do everything.
-By assigning specific tasks to purpose-built models, developers can always ensure that the right tool is used for each job, leading to more efficient, cost-effective, and higher-quality results.
+ControlFlow advocates for the use of **specialized, single-purpose LLMs** rather than monolithic models that try to do everything.
+By assigning specific tasks to purpose-built models, ControlFlow ensures that the right tool is used for each job, leading to more efficient, cost-effective, and higher-quality results.

 ### 🎯 Outcome over process
-ControlFlow defines AI workflows in terms of desired outcomes rather than writing prompts to steer LLM behavior.
-This **declarative, task-centric approach** lets developers focus on what needs to be done while letting the framework orchestrate agents to achieve those outcomes.
+ControlFlow embraces a **declarative approach to defining AI workflows**, allowing developers to focus on the desired outcomes rather than the intricacies of steering LLM behavior.
+By specifying tasks and their requirements using intuitive constructs, developers can express what needs to be done without worrying about the details of how it will be accomplished.

 ### 🎛️ Control over autonomy
-ControlFlow views agentic workflows as an extension of traditional software development practices.
-Instead of relying on end-to-end AI systems that make all workflow decisions autonomously, ControlFlow is **explicit by default**, allowing developers to delegate only as much work to AI as they require.
-This ensures that developers maintain visibility and control over their applications, as well as their preferred methods of testing and debugging.
+ControlFlow recognizes the importance of balancing AI capabilities with traditional software development practices.
+Instead of relying on end-to-end AI systems that make all workflow decisions autonomously, ControlFlow allows as much or as little AI participation as needed, ensuring that developers **maintain visibility and control** over their applications.